 This is always a favourite when I mention it to people, especially when you hear about the bravery of the poor little lad it acts as a marker to.

-This grave in Highgate Cemetery remembers Sonny Anderson, a courageous young Gooner who died of Cancer in 2011; his treatment, experiences and untimely end are collected in this heartfelt blog written by his Mum.
-The Lego figures at the top seem to alternate; I assume visitors to the Cemetery or his family leave their own figures there as a token of respect.
-We left our own; Steve gave his Darth Vader keychain on our last visit.
+This grave in Highgate Cemetery remembers Sonny Anderson, a courageous young Arsenal supporter who died of Cancer in 2011.
+His treatment, experiences and untimely end are collected in this heartfelt blog written by his Mum.
+The Lego figures at the top seem to alternate; I assume visitors to the cemetery or his family leave their own figures there as a token of respect.

 2. Joseph Bonomi the Younger